About the ACS team

 Scott is the Muirhead Professor of Obstetrics & Gynaecology at the University of Glasgow and HFEA licence holder for Glasgow Royal Infirmary ACS unit.
 Professor Nelson is a prominent specialist in reproductive medicine, world renowned as the leader for personalised ovarian stimulation.
 His particular area of expertise is in the use of biomarkers to individualise care.

-Isabel is the Senior Charge Nurse of the Assisted Conception Service.
+Isabel is the Redesign Manager of the Assisted Conception Service.
 She graduated from Caledonian University in 1992 with BA Honours in Health & Nursing Studies and had an extensive gynaecology career in Western Infirmary, Glasgow.
 She worked there for 10 years, in a variety of roles ranging from staff nurse, research nurse, ward manager and clinical nurse manager in gynaecology across North Glasgow NHS Trust.

 Joanne qualified as a Registered General Nurse in 1980 then as a Certified Midwife in 1981.
 Her career in midwifery progressed to a Community Midwife then three years later to a Labour Ward Sister.
 After a short break she returned to Rottenrow Maternity in Glasgow as a Bank Midwife before joining the Assisted Conception team at Glasgow Royal Infirmary where she has spent the last 22 years.